joedski/musings/Javascript/Journal 2019-07-21 - On Swaggerdocifying Koa and Koa Router.md

     - Could be a thing to use.
 I'll have to try it.
 If it works, that'd leave just the actual doc-gathering part.
     - Doesn't say outright that it supports OpenAPI v3 docs, but there is a note about a limitation regarding OpenAPI v3 docs, something about inheritance and discriminators.
 I guess that's a good enough indication.
 - [koa-mapper](https://www.npmjs.com/package/koa-mapper) is kinda what I want, but it's still its own router as well.
 I just want a middleware.
+- [koa-swagger-decorator](https://www.npmjs.com/package/koa-swagger-decorator) I had some hope at the start of the readme, but then it went into a bunch of mapdir babel transpile bullshittery and, at that point, I might as well just use TS directly.
+    - Also, why the need for decorators?
+To make it look like Spring?
+It's not Java+Spring, it's JS+Koa.
+    - API looks kiiiinda similar to a spec-builder API I was imagining, but split across separate free functions used as `@decorators`.
+Meh.
+- [openapi-backend](https://www.npmjs.com/package/openapi-backend) Builds a backend based on an OpenAPI Doc + Handlers.
+If I were going at it from that direction, this might be great.
+As it is, it's kinda eh.
+- [koa-smart](https://www.npmjs.com/package/koa-smart) is actually somewhat closer to what I'm looking for, though it's still doing too much in my opinion.

 #### Swagger UI